SylviaOne/Repo-hub/README.md

-## Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+## What did the ocean say to the beach?
+Thanks for all the sediment.